paul-pias/Social-Distance-Monitoring/README.md

 ### Acknowlegement
 Thanks to **Daniel Bolya** et. el for introducing Single Shot detection (SSD) implementation for segmentation in  [YOLACT](https://arxiv.org/abs/1904.02689) & [YOLACT++](https://arxiv.org/abs/1912.06218) as it becomes less memory hungry.

-However, for more details on Object detection and Image understanding you can also visit [this](https://github.com/paul-pias/Object-Detection-and-Distance-Measurement) repo.
+However, for more details on Object detection and Image understanding you can also visit [this repo](https://github.com/paul-pias/Object-Detection-and-Distance-Measurement) .